Esildor/esildor.github.io/_posts/2021-02-20-TravelStory-TheMobster.md

 ---
-title: 'Tales From the Road: Run in with the Mob'
+title: 'Travel Stories: The Mobster'
-date: 2020-09-24 00:00:00
+date: 2021-02-20 00:00:00
-featured_image: /images/blog/TalesFromTheRoad-MobBoss/splash.jpg
+featured_image: /images/blog/TravelStories-TheMobster/splash.jpg
-excerpt: First story in a new section I'm going to call 'Tales from the Road'.
-Sure a bit ostentatious, but really its just tid bits of quirky little moments that happen when you travel everyday.
+excerpt:  Hey look!
+First real post!
+First story in a new section I'm going to call 'Travel Stories'.
+Sure a bit simple, but it does what it says on the tin!
 ---

-> “So, you've got a tattoo of a hammer, I like hammers too.
+> “So, you've got a hammer tattoo, I like hammers too.
 I keep one under my pillow just incase.”

+This is my first time really writing anything really, and I'm certainly no writer.
+This is more of a place where I can write down my idea's, thoughts and stories, so I don't forget them when I'm old and gray.

+And with that! *drum role please...*

-First story in a new section I'm going to call 'Tales from the Road'.
-Sure a bit ostentatious and sudo glamorous, but really its just tid bits of quirky little moments that happen when you travel everyday.
+The first blog in a new section I'm going to call **Travel Stories**.
+Sure a bit simple, but it does what it says on the tin!
+Really its just tid bits of quirky little moments that happen when you travel.

-Admittedly, this hook of ___Run in with the Mob___ as a title is a far fetch.
-Largely due to the fact that _"run in"_ implies some sort of physical altercation or scuffle or something.
-This was more of an interaction with an interesting character.

 ## When, Where, and Why